 There are some differences between the American and English Cocker Spaniels.
-Luckily you can tell what the dog’s nationality is because the English Cockapoo barks with a distinctive British accent with a hint of French undertones (ha).
+Luckily you can tell the dog’s nationality because the English Cockapoo barks with a distinctive British accent with a hint of French undertones (ha).

 Cockapoos come in four size classes.
 A teacup toy dog is shorter than 10 inches and weighs under 6 pounds.
 A toy Cockapoo grows to 10-11 inches and weighs around 12 pounds.
-The miniature Cockapoo is between 11-14 inches and weighs between 13-18 pounds.
+The miniature Cockapoo weighs between 11-14 inches and weighs 13-18 pounds.
 Lastly, the maxi Cockapoo grows to over 15 inches and weighs more than 19 pounds.

 This dog combination comes in various colors, some are solid, and others are mixed.
 Consequently, they will also have a wide range of color possibilities.
 Standard colors include black, brown, white, red, cream, tan, and chocolate.

 Cockapoos have a great appearance, but their breeding goal was temperament.
 For most of the 1930s, 40s, and 50s, the Cocker Spaniel was the most popular dog breed in the United States.
 Cockers are sweet, loyal family dogs (I grew up with 2 Cocker Spaniels).
 They’re also intelligent, playful, and easy to train.